composablesys/collabs/docs/src/advanced/events.md

   don't want to bother adding individual events, you can just emit "Change" events when your state changes (e.g., on your children's "Change" events).
-Or, you can skip events entirely and either refresh the whole display on Runtime "Change" events, or refresh your Collab-specific display on its children's "Change" events.
+Or, you can skip events entirely and either refresh the whole display on IRuntime "Change" events, or refresh your Collab-specific display on its children's "Change" events.

 See [`CollabEventsRecord`](../api/collabs/interfaces/CollabEventsRecord) for guidelines on what events to include.
 Note that each of our interfaces (`ISet`, etc.) has a corresponding events records that you must extend if you are implementing that interface; you should then emit those events.

 > **Aside:** For custom types that you only plan to use in your own application, you may not need to emit events.
-It can be easier to just listen on events dispatched by internal `Collab`s, or to just listen on `Runtime`'s "Change" event.
+It can be easier to just listen on events dispatched by internal `Collab`s, or to just listen on `IRuntime`'s "Change" event.